Frequently Asked Questions

 What are the hours of operation for ticket sales and questions via phone?

-January-May, the Lake Tahoe Shakespeare Festival's phone ticket sales and customer service are available from 9am-5pm PST, Monday through Friday.
-Starting in mid-June, the Lake Tahoe Shakespeare Festival's phone ticket sales and customer service are available from 6am-6pm PST, Monday through Friday and 6am-5pm PST on Saturdays, Sundays and holidays.
+From September to June, Lake Tahoe Shakespeare Festival's phone ticket sales and customer service are available from 9am-4pm PST, Monday through Friday.
+In July and August, Lake Tahoe Shakespeare Festival's phone ticket sales and customer service are available from 6am-6pm PST, Monday through Saturday and 6am-5pm PST on Sundays.
 Please call 1.800.74 SHOWS to reach a friendly Lake Tahoe Shakespeare Festival representative to process your ticket purchase and/or answer any questions that you have.

 What time should I arrive and when do the plays typically end?

 Parking is free after 5:00 pm for Festival guests, which is also when the beach-goers at Sand Harbor start to leave, so after this time seems to be optimal.
+Our main gate opens at 5:30 pm for access to our concession and theater for pre-performance gathering.
 There is no need to line up early to secure your seat, as seating is assigned in all sections except Upper and Side Galleries.
 Upper and Side Gallery guests may want to arrive a little early to get settled in these first come first served sections.
-The concession area opens at 5:30 p.m. for pre-performance gathering.
 Performances begin at 7:30 p.m. every night of the week.
-Shows end roughly 2-1/2 hours later, including the 15 minute intermission.
+Show times vary, but typically end approximately 2-1/2 hours later, including a 15 minute intermission.
 Patrons arriving after a play has begun will be seated at the discretion of the House Manager.
 As a helpful reminder, it is very dark after the performance when getting back to your vehicle in the parking lot, so bring a flashlight to help you find your car.

 How are the sections numbered? (i.e. I'm sitting in seats 2 and 4.
 Are they together?)